Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Discussion

 \section{Discussion}

+The experimental evaluation and pilot study provide evidence that the proposed semantic-distance Decision Support System achieves internal coherence within its design parameters and produces recommendations that align with tactical intuition across the tested scenarios.
+Following revisions to ensure method--implementation consistency (\mbox{Sections~\ref{sec:distance_matching}--\ref{sec:implementation_weights})}, establishment of a systematic localization policy (Section~\ref{sec:localization}), and~provision of complete formal specifications (Appendix~\ref{app:specification}), the~analytical pipeline from input data to tactical recommendations is now fully auditable and~reproducible.

-The experimental evaluation demonstrates that the proposed semantic-distance Decision Support System achieves a high degree of internal coherence and provides tactically meaningful recommendations across heterogeneous match scenarios.
-The system exhibits both stability—particularly in balanced or high-energy contexts—and interpretability through its diagnostic visualizations.
-Nevertheless, beyond the pilot-specific constraints noted in Section~\ref{sec:pilot_limitations}, the DSS architecture itself presents broader limitations that constrain the current prototype's applicability and operational readiness.
+However, \emph{auditability does not imply operational validity}.
+The~system exhibits stability in balanced or high-energy contexts and interpretability through its diagnostic visualizations, but~these properties have been demonstrated primarily within synthetic evaluation frameworks.
+Beyond~the pilot-specific constraints noted in Section~\ref{sec:pilot_limitations}, the~DSS architecture itself presents broader limitations that constrain claims regarding real-world applicability and operational~readiness.

-\subsection{Methodological Limitations}
+\subsection{Methodological~Limitations}